 I’m not much for writing sappy cards.
 Or sending flowers.

 Then there’s my husband, the father of four.

-He’s a hard man to buy presents for.
+He’s also a hard man to buy a Father’s Day gift for.

 Raise your hand if the man in your life wishes he had a better relationship with his own father?

 My husband and I wrote a book to inspire men to take their shirts off and cuddle with their babies.
 It’s called The Baby Bonding Book For Dads.